Partial Encryption

 Are suburban Philadelphia police departments encrypted?

 It varies by agency.
-Delaware County is accelerating encryption.
-Montgomery County has mixed agency encryption.
-Bucks County maintains more open communications.
+Delaware County is moving toward full encryption.
+Montgomery County has a mix.
+Bucks County is more open.
 Pennsylvania State Police went fully encrypted in 2019.
-The patchwork creates uneven transparency across the region.
+There's no regional standard — your ability to monitor depends entirely on which side of a county line you're on.

 Take Action: Philadelphia Resources